Drag49487Jr/War-Game/README.md

-War Game
+<h1>War Game</h1>

-SETUP
+<h2>SETUP</h2>
-    This is a two player game that consist of a deck of 52 cards.
+    <p> This is a two player game that consist of a deck of 52 cards.
 The deck will shuffle itself then give each player 26 cards.
 The cards will be face down the entire time.
-There will be a scoreboard to keep track how many cards each player has left.
+There will be a scoreboard to keep track how many cards each player has left.<p>

-HOW TO PLAY
+<h2>HOW TO PLAY</h2>
     1) Both players flip their card on top.
     2) The player who flipped the higher a card wins both cards which is then added to thier deck.
     3) This process is repeated until both players flip a card that have the same card, therefore WAR is initiated.